 Australian Finger Lime

-In the wild it is native to the rainforests of Australia, but has only recently been ‘rediscovered’.
-Nature Hills is happy to be one of the few places that you can find this remarkable fruit in the US.
+Australian Caviar Finger Lime Tree is a native to the rainforests in Australia, only recently being rediscovered by the citrus-loving masses.
+Nature Hills is one of the only places where you can find this tree in the country.

 We can practically guarantee that you will be one of the only houses on your block with this unique fruit tree.
-Order one of these from Nature Hills today and be the first to bring this very different “new” fruit to your own kitchen table.
+Order one of these today and try this wonderful "new" fruit at your own kitchen table.

 Buying Options for Plants